Accenture/jenkins-attack-framework/README.md

 							User + Password or API Token, or full JSESSIONID cookie string
 	-b <Number>, --builds <Number>
-                        	Number of recent builds to try if the last build fails (default: 3) -f, --failed          	Include console output from failed builds (default: only successful builds)
+							Number of recent builds to try if the last build fails (default: 3, use -1 for all builds) -f, --failed          Include console output from failed builds (default: only successful builds)

 ### CreateAPIToken